 Another source for crazy propaganda is the social media, where people post sensational fake photos and videos that quickly go viral (revealing the average IQ of people on social media).

-- For example, a video of Indonesian police beating up a thief was posted as “Chinese beating up a Muslim for reading the Quran.”
+- In another instant, a video of Indonesian police beating up a thief was posted as “Chinese beating up a Muslim for reading the Quran.”
 And that stupid video got millions of views.

 - In another case, a photo from a sex/BDSM club in Taiwan was used to claim that Uyghurs were being tortured in China.